 Compared to the 1500-edition two or three woodcuts are missing: The nobleman with his hunting falcon is replaced by using the woodcut of the knight twice, while the parish priest is illustrated by reusing the canon.
 Two dancers, viz. the Carthusian and the sergeant are entirely missing.
 The sequence is also slightly different towards the end, for one thing the clerk has moved forwards.

 The text in these books has (of course) been altered a few places.
 In the original text the first lines of Death's call to the monk is in reality a continuation of the dialogue with the previous dancer, the sergeant, who is told that he will not scare any more people: »Plus hommes nespoventeres«.
 It's only in the fourth line (which has been indented) that Death addresses the monk: »Apres moinne«.
-In contrast the two books we have studied have re-written the text so the whole verse is spoken to the monk.
+In contrast the three books we have studied have re-written the text so the whole verse is spoken to the monk.
 He is told that he will never be an abbot, because he shall die: